 Astrid Lindgren Memorial Award

-Our nominations for the 2016 Award were Jacqueline Wilson and Book Aid International.
-Sadly these were not successful but we were delighted to see the award going to Meg Rosoff.
+Our nominations for the 2017 Award were Chris Riddell and Book Aid International.
+Sadly these were not successful so we have decided to re-submit for the 2018 award.

 Hans Christian Andersen Awards